maptv/decalendar/docs/decalendar.md

 - `.w`: `year+ww+d.day`

 In the list above, `day` is the 3-digit day of the year number, `dd` is the 2-digit day of the month number, `d` is the 1-digit day of the week number, `.day` is the time in `mils`.
 The `m` in the `.m` format is the month number, which is zero-indexed and duodecimal (Base12 encoded).
 This means that the first 10 months are represented by the numbers 0 through 9 while the last two months of the year are represented by the letters "A" and "B" instead of numbers.
 The week number in the list above, `ww`, ranges from `00` to `53`.

-The table below shows the timestamps from the example above in all three formats.
+The table below shows the timestamps from the last example in the previous section in all three formats.

 | Day of the | Mexico City       | Tokyo             |
 | ---------  | ---               | ---               |